ADMINISTRATIVE REGULATION - 6161.1

 - The appearance of a commercial brand name, product, or corporate or company logo in an illustration is incidental to the general nature of the illustration.

-- Meet the requirements of Education Code 60040-60043 for specific subject content
+- Meet the requirements of Education Code 60040-60043 for specific subject content, including, but not limited to:

-- Support the district's adopted courses of study and curricular goals
+- Support the Districts adopted courses of study and curricular goals, including the District's Local Control and Accountability Plan

 - Contribute to a comprehensive, balanced curriculum